zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     Specifies the full URL to the introspect endpoint of the OIDC provider.
 The OIDC token is sent to the provider's introspect endpoint for external validation.

  * **`components.gateway.apiml.security.oidc.identityMapperUser`**
-    (Optional) Configure API ML access to the external user identity mapper by providing the `identityMapperUser` userId, only if it is different from the default Zowe runtime userId (`ZWESVUSR`).
+    (Optional) If the userId is different from the default Zowe runtime userId (`ZWESVUSR`), specify the `identityMapperUser` userId to configure API ML access to the external user identity mapper.

     **Note** User authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.
 To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.

   * **`apiml.security.oidc.identityMapperUrl`**
   Defines the URL where the Gateway can query the mapping of the distributed user ID to the mainframe user ID.